 Placing the technology adoption S curve in the respective quadrants of the BCG matrix, we will have the bets as the moment of innovation, the stars as the moment of growth, the dairy cows as the maturity of products, and the dogs as the products that do not cross the chasm between the early adopters and the early majority.

 A relevant point to note is the distribution of products in the different quadrants.
-At Locaweb, we have a huge concentration of bets because, as many methodologies as there are to develop better and better products, the truth is that many products still do not cross the chasm and become dogs.
+At Locaweb, we have a huge concentration of bets because, as many methodologies exist to develop better and better products, the truth is that many products still do not cross the chasm and become dogs.
 That’s why it’s important to test new product ideas quickly.
 Later I will show a simplified version of Locaweb’s BCG Matrix.

 From the company’s resource standpoint, we should allocate them as follows:

-That is, for each phase of the product, your investment in development, operations and marketing will be different.
+That is, for each phase of the product, your investment in development, operations, and marketing will be different.

 During the betting phase, you should allocate your efforts as follows: